Willoughby Shortland: New Zealand

-On the death of Captain Hobson on 10 September 1842, the lieutenant administered the government of New Zealand until the arrival of Captain Robert FitzRoy on 31 December 1843.
+The Tauranga Campaign of 1842

+In 1842, soon after Governor Hobson's death, Acting Governor Shortland sought to interfere in an intertribal war of ancient origins at Tauranga and Maketu, Bay of Plenty, to put an end to such perpetual wars.
+A military force under Major Thomas Bunbury, 80th Regiment, was transported from Auckland to Tauranga by the Colonial Brig Victoria, under a pretext of the two tribes having respectively seized two boats belonging to Englishmen trading there.
+They disembarked at Mount Maunganui and built a camp at Hopukiore / Mount Drury.
+The warring tribes objected to the Government's right to interfere in their wars, and Shortland, finding intervention questionable and that his military force was very small, prompted some kind of mediation and withdrew the troops.
+No actual fighting took place.
+This was the first occasion on which the troops were called out on campaign in New Zealand, and perhaps the last occasion in which Māori ate some of their prisoners.

+The Wairau Affray

 During Shortland's temporary government the Wairau Affray took place on 17 June 1843, and in his dispatches to the British government he expressed his disapproval of the conduct of the settlers, to which he attributed the massacre.
 This action made him unpopular, and, when a report of his nomination as Governor of New Zealand was circulated, a petition was sent from Auckland praying that he might not be appointed.
 On 31 December 1843 he was dismissed from the colonial secretaryship by FitzRoy.

 Nevis and Tobago

 In 1845 became President of the island of Nevis in the Leeward Islands.
 After that, he was Governor of Tobago from 10 January 1854 until 1856, and then, returning to England, resided on his property, Courtlands, Charleton, Kingsbridge, Devon, until his death.